New Wine: From Running Out to Running Over

 It has its own unique flavor.

-And, it is full of power.
+It is unexpected and full of power.

 We want what we once had, but Jesus says, “See now, I am present in the crushing!
 I am bringing forth the new wine!”